theicfire/doordash/esp_rtos/README.md

-# Light sleep, ESPNOW, and RTOS SDK
+# Light sleep, ESPNOW, and RTOS SDK Demo

 The Arduino code in the main doordash repository uses the [NonOS SDK](https://github.com/espressif/ESP8266_NONOS_SDK).
 This is the deprecated version of their framework, but more importantly, it supports "forced light sleep" properly.
 It seems the NonOS SDK also does, but imperically forced light sleep won't wake up from a timer (only a pin change). https://blog.creations.de/?p=149 agrees that it doesn't work.